Taki, India

-Taki is a city and a municipality under the Hasnabad police station of the Basirhat subdivision in North 24 Parganas district in the Indian state of West Bengal.
+Taki is a Town and a municipality in Basirhat subdivision of North 24 Parganas district in the Indian state of West Bengal.

 Geography

-location
+Location

 Taki is located at 22.59°N 88.92°E. It has an average elevation of 5 metres (16 feet) at the bank of Ichamati River.

 Area overview

 The area shown in the map is a part of the Ichhamati-Raimangal Plain, located in the lower Ganges Delta.
 It contains soil of mature black or brownish loam to recent alluvium.
 Numerous rivers, creeks and khals criss-cross the area.
 The tip of the Sundarbans National Park is visible in the lower part of the map (shown in green but not marked).
 The larger full screen map shows the full forest area.
 A large section of the area is a part of the Sundarbans settlements.
 The densely populated area is an overwhelmingly rural area.
 Only 12.96% of the population lives in the urban areas and 87.04% of the population lives in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.